-The Patrol Competition will be based on the national guidelines established for National Honor Patrol Award.
-These guidelines can be found in certain issues of the Boy Scout Handbook and also can be obtained from the Scoutmaster.
+Honor Patrol will be based on the national guidelines established for National Honor Patrol Award.
+These guidelines can be found in certain issues of the Scout Handbook and also can be obtained from the Scoutmaster.